 Comments?
 Send to firstname.lastname@example.org

 Megasus continues as our GOTW guru.
-If only one or no nomination in a round, guru will also choose a game from all the games he looked at from all sections, titled Guru's Pick
+If only one or no nominations in a round, guru will also choose a game from all the games he looked at from all sections, entitled Guru's Pick (GP)

 What we are about

 Sections for Teams of Experts, Novices, and Between!

 Four to six players band together as a team, and compete in divisions of 4 – 7 teams in one of four ratings sections.
 One round is played per week, for six weeks, from Tuesday to the following Tuesday.
 Before each round, each captain decides which four players will play that week against players from the opposing team.

 Paired players use a message board ("Game Forum") to discuss the day and time to play their game.
 The game is played with a time control of 45 minutes + 45 second increments, rated, with assigned colors.
 After the round, the team with the most wins (Game Points) wins the round, and earns a Match Point.
 After six rounds of regulation play, the team with the most Match Points in each Division advances to the playoffs (1-4 more rounds) to determine the Section champions.
 Division and Section champion teams each earn one-month account extensions donated by ICC.
 To join, follow the steps in: Quick Guide.

 To ensure a friendly and safe environment for members to enjoy our team competition, Team 45 45 League issues sanctions of varying severity for behavior that "disrupts the peaceful enjoyment of the league by its participants."
 All league games are reviewed for possible assistance.
 Anyone who receives a red card for suspected cheating is reported to speedtrap.
 League sanctions are summarized in The Docket.

 Check out how your rating will change with the League Rating Calculator.
 Enjoy this feature.